CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 make container_push
 ```

-Look to see if the container is now there there in `portal.azure.com` under `cfaprdbatchcr > services > repositories> renewalww`
+Confirm that the container is now present in the registry by navigating to `portal.azure.com` and looking under `Resources > cfaprdbatchcr > services > repositories > renewalww`